winstonDeGreef/Mechanica/content/Ch8_Oscillations.md

 # Oscillations

 ## Periodic Motion

 There are many, many examples of periodic systems.
 We see them in physics, like the orbit of planets around their star.
-We find them in biology, in chemistry, in economics.
+We find them in biology (like the predator-prey systems), in chemistry (oscillating reactions like the [Belousov-Zhabotinsky reaction](https://en.wikipedia.org/wiki/Belousov%E2%80%93Zhabotinsky_reaction)), and in economics (like demand-supply fluctuations).
 They show up in daily life: the day-night rhythm, the tides, children on a swing, your heart-beat.
 Periodic motions are by definition motions that repeat themselves after a fixed period of time, usually called 'the period'.

-A specific class of periodic motion is formed by the oscillations.
-All oscillations are period, but not all periodic motion is an oscillation.
-An oscillation is moving back and forth around an equilibrium position.
-They are often caused by the presence of restoring forces: forces that try to push the system towards the equilibrium position.
-A form of inertia causes the system to overshoot.
-The restoring force reverses in direction to push the system after the overshoot back.
+A specific class of periodic motion is known as oscillatory motion, or simply oscillations.
+All oscillations are periodic, but not all periodic motions are oscillations.
+An oscillation involves movement back and forth around an equilibrium position.
+It is typically caused by a restoring force: a force that acts to return the system to equilibrium (in case of the mass spring system: $\vec{F}=-k\vec{u}$).
+However, due to inertia, the system overshoots this position.
+The restoring force then reverses direction, pushing the system back again, leading to continued oscillation.

 A few simple examples will illustrate the above.
+For instance, the merry-go-round ({numref}`fig:HaMerryGoRound.jpg`) is a periodic motion, but not an oscillation.
+The seats go round in a circular, periodic motion but there is no back & forth.
-The merry go round is a periodic motion, but not an oscillation.
+This is in contrast to a swing.
+That is also a periodic motion, but it has the back and forth as well as a restoring force, which in this case is gravity.

 ```{figure} images/MerryGoRound2.jpg
 :name: fig:HaMerryGoRound.jpg